sainswor/sainswor.github.io/content/what-is-this/index.md

 ---
 title: "Progress is Progressing"
-date: 2021-09-06T08:18:17-04:00
+date: 2021-09-08T08:18:17-04:00
 draft: false
 author: Sean
 ---
-So here we are.
-Progress report:

-We're live on fromdraenor.ca!
-That's very exciting.
-Below is what I'm working on, in the approximate order I'm working on it in.

-***New in this update***: Front page has been themed; this page has been added; About (changing some verb tenses); Characters; Contact Us (adding a link to my own Twitter for site issues); Patreon.
-This page replaces the RSS feed links- I'm going with a philosophy of making the fewest possible changes and making them as unobtrusive as possible.
+***New in this update***: Fixed the [extra at the last page of Chapter One so it's actually the intended image](/comic/bonus-happy-winter-veil) (Happy Winter Veil vs a second copy of the Color Profiles); added a note about [the colouring page](/comic/colouring-page) in the creator note.

 **Next Up**